cameroncondry/toolbox/Javascript/tinyslider/README.md

-Tiny Slider
+Tiny Slider v0.7
 =======
-Animate elements in a simple and highly customizable carousel.
+An element carousel with a small footprint.

 Example
 -------